Khaled-Mahmmoud/MyCompetitiveProgramming/Bitmask/Bitmask.md

 }
 ```

-to check whether N is power of 2 or not
+To check whether N is power of 2 or not
 ```cpp
     long long n;
     cin>>n;